Primordial black holes from null energy condition violation during inflation: Abstract

 \section{Abstract}

-The violation of the null energy condition (NEC) is closely related to potential solutions for the cosmological singularity problem and may therefore play a crucial role in the very early universe.
-We explore a novel approach to generate primordial black holes (PBHs) via the violation of the NEC in a single-field inflationary scenario.
+Primordial black holes (PBHs) and the violation of the null energy condition (NEC) have significant implications for our understanding of the very early universe.
+We present a novel approach to generate PBHs via the NEC violation in a single-field inflationary scenario.
 In our scenario, the universe transitions from a first slow-roll inflation stage with a Hubble parameter $H = H_{\text{inf}1}$ to a second slow-roll inflation stage with $H = H_{\text{inf}2}\gg H_{\text{inf}1}$, passing through an intermediate stage of NEC violation.
-The resulting primordial scalar power spectrum is naturally enhanced by the NEC violation at a certain wavelength.
-As a result, PBHs with masses and abundances of observational interest can be produced in our scenario.
-We also examine the phenomenological signatures of scalar-induced gravitational waves (SIGWs).
-Our work highlights the significance of utilizing a combination of PBHs, SIGWs, and primordial gravitational waves as a powerful probe for exploring the NEC violation during inflation.
+The NEC violation naturally enhances the primordial scalar power spectrum at a certain wavelength, leading to the production of PBHs with masses and abundances of observational interest.
+We also investigate the phenomenological signatures of scalar-induced gravitational waves (SIGWs) resulting from the enhanced density perturbations.
+Our work highlights the potential of utilizing a combination of PBHs, SIGWs, and primordial gravitational waves as a valuable probe for studying NEC violation during inflation, opening up new avenues for exploring the early universe.